Kang-S-H/StudyMachineLearning/README.md

 In chapter 1, I trained it to classify iris.

-To do Supervised-Learning, I think I should classify the sets of datas (that already figured out) as clearly as possible.
+To do Supervised-Learning, I think I should classify the sets of datas as clearly as possible.

-* You can use Supervised-Learning when you have sample data(inputs and outputs) and want to predict the output of given input.
+* You can use Supervised-Learning when you have sample data (inputs and outputs) and want to predict the output of given input.

 I used k-Nearest Neighbors (k-NN)algorithm